The Driver Had a Medical Emergency and other Fun Liability Defenses the Insurer Uses

 In addition, the defendant’s guilty plea was sufficient for the application of the negligence per se doctrine and provided prima facie evidence of the defendant’s negligence, foreclosing summary judgment.
 Accordingly, the district court denied the motion for summary judgment and set the case for trial.Medical emergencies are just one among the voluminous number of defenses defendants will readily invoke in motor vehicle accident cases.

 Parties in even seemingly commonplace car accident cases must be prepared to tackle a variety of substantive and procedural arguments, and they should consider finding competent counsel to aid them in this task.
-The Atlanta car accident attorneys at the Simon Law Firm have represented many injured drivers, and they are prepared to assist you with a possible case.
+The Atlanta car accident attorneys at Christopher Simon Attorney at Law have represented many injured drivers, and they are prepared to assist you with a possible case.
 If you’ve recently been injured in a motor vehicle accident and are curious about the options you may have for legal recourse, feel free to contact us to schedule a free case consultation.